At a glance

-- Cage rest may be recommended while your cat recuperates.
+- Cage rest while your cat recuperates.

 Pyothorax (pleural empyema) is the presence of pus in the pleural space in the chest cavity, the thin, fluid-filled space that lies between the lungs and the chest wall.
-Any pathogenic organism can cause pyothorax including fungal, viral, bacterial or protozoal, however, bacterial infection is by far the most common pathogen.
+Any pathogenic organism can cause pyothorax including fungal, viral, bacterial or protozoal; however, a bacterial infection is by far the most common pathogen.
 The collection of pus is due to dead white blood cells and dead bacteria.
 Common bacteria involved in pyothorax include Pasteurella spp (the most common), Nocardia spp, Streptococcus spp, Clostridium spp, Proteus spp, Bacteroides spp and Mycoplasma spp.

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.
 Some causes include bite wounds, trauma, inhalation of an object such as a grass awn, bacteria ascending from the mouth, diffusion of bacterial infection, parasitic migration, perioperative aspiration, tumours, ruptured abscess and lung lobe torsion.

 - Respiratory support such as oxygen therapy, bronchodilators or nebulisers may be necessary.
 Cats are often very sick and need to be treated with great care.
-Your cat will be placed in an oxygen tent to stabilise him.

 - Thoracic drainage tubes to remove fluids from the pleural cavity.
 Local anesthesia and IV sedation are administered to keep your cat comfortable during this procedure.
 Tubes will be flushed several times a day with 0.9% saline or lactated Ringers solution warmed to body temperature to wash the chest cavity (pleural lavage).
 Tubes will need to remain in place for between 4-6 days.